koushiksai12/Smart-Parking-System/README.md

 >Also try connecting the **VCC** pin of LCD Screen to **Vin** instead of **3V3** pin of NodeMCU

-2. Connect the NodeMCU v1.0 with Ultrasonic screen
+2. Connect the NodeMCU v1.0 with Ultrasonic Sensor
     ![NodeMCU v1.0 connected to Ultrasonic Sensor](/Images/node_ultrasonic.png "NodeMCU v1.0 connected to Ultrasonic sensor")
     1. **VCC** pin of Ultra Sonic sensor is connected to **Vin** pin of NodeMCU v1.0